 Member Code of Conduct

 We expect all our members, guests, and staff to follow normal standards of proper behavior.
 We will not tolerate harassment of people at our convention in any form.
 Everyone is entitled to a harassment-free convention experience, regardless of disability, physical appearance, sex, gender, gender identity and expression, sexual orientation, political beliefs, body size, race, national origin, or religion.

 Harassment includes inappropriate physical contact, unwelcome sexual attention, offensive verbal comments, deliberate intimidation, stalking or following someone, making harassing photographs or recordings, or disrupting talks or other events.
 Harassment can occur not only in person, but via correspondence or electronic means.
 It does not have to happen exclusively at the convention, but can also happen prior to the convention.
 Anyone asked to stop any harassing behavior is expected to comply immediately.
 A request to “stop” or “go away” means exactly that.
 If anyone engages in harassing behavior, the convention committee may warn the offender, remove the offender from the room, or expel the offender from the convention with no refund, consistent with Westercon Bylaws Section 1.3.3.

 If you feel that you are being discriminated against or harassed, or if you notice someone violating convention or hotel policies, we respectfully suggest the following:

 - Point out the inappropriate behavior to the person(s) involved.
 Often this will solve the problem immediately.

-- If you do not feel comfortable talking with the person(s) involved or if talking to them does not resolve the issue, please report the situation immediately to Operations Staff, or a Convention Committee member, or email us.
+- If you do not feel comfortable talking with the person(s) involved or if talking to them does not resolve the issue, please report the situation immediately to Member Services, a Convention Committee member, or email us.
 We will provide complete contact information at the convention.
 Try to provide a name, badge name, badge number, and/or a physical description of the person(s) involved.